ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/unity_on_orange_pi/_index.md

 ---
-title: Installing a Unity Game on a single board computer (Orange Pi 5)
+title: Install a Unity Game on a single board computer (Orange Pi 5)

 minutes_to_complete: 40

-who_is_this_for: This is for anyone who wants to build and run a Unity game on an Arm-based single board computer
+who_is_this_for: This is for introductory topic for software developers who want to build and run a Unity game on an Arm-based single board computer.

 learning_objectives:
     - Install Droid OS on an Orange Pi 5